 Google PageSpeed Insights: How to Get a Perfect 100%

 If you run your website through Google PageSpeed Insights and get a perfect score, it’s speedy.
 Websites that load rapidly are also given special treatment by Google.
 The lower the bounce rate, the faster your site loads.
 You have a better chance of ranking on Google if your site is fast, as opposed to slow sites with large bounce rates.
-But in most case it’s not how it’s, websites are poor-optimized and slow.
+But in most cases it’s not how it’s, websites are poor-optimized and slow.

 Fortunately, Google provides this free tool to help you figure out what needs to be fixed.
 Unfortunately, they do not provide you with the best instructions for increasing your score to 100%.
 Here’s how to achieve a perfect 100 percent on Google’s PageSpeed Insights and why you should.